SpongePowered/SpongeDocs/source/server/getting-started/installation.rst

 Instructions for both are listed on this page.

 You will also need to :doc:`install Java <jre>`.
-To recap, Java 8 is recommended, but Java 7 should work too.
+To recap, Java 8 is recommended, Java 6 and 7 is no longer supported.

 Installing Sponge (coremod)
 ===========================